 Hometown: Harrisburg, Pennsylvania

 Brief Bio: Retired from the Air Force in 2011 after 23+ years of service as an Electronics Technician.
 I have lived in San Antonio with my wife, two daughters, son (and now grandkids!) for more than twenty years.
-I started working at iRun Texas as a Sales Associate in May 2014, promoted to Manager in Training from Jan 2015-May 2015, Assistant Manager from May 2015-Jan 2016 and Store Manager from Jan 2016 to Present.
-In addition, I coordinate and coach License for Distance training classes and Good Form Running classes.
+I started working at iRun Texas as a Sales Associate in May 2014, promoted to Manager in Training from Jan 2015-May 2015, Assistant Manager from May 2015-Jan 2016 and Store Manager at Dominion from Jan 2016 to Jan 2022.
+I am now the Director of Retail for the company.

 Favorite Place to Run in Town: Downtown San Antonio